pmuens/awesome-serverless/README.md

 - [Tim Wagner peers at the future of cloud computing](https://siliconangle.com/2018/07/24/conversation-aws-serverless-chief-tim-wagner-peers-future-cloud-computing/) - AWS serverless chief on the future of serverless and cloud computing.
 - [API Gateway - Lambda-Proxy vs. Lambda integration](https://medium.com/@lakshmanLD/lambda-proxy-vs-lambda-integration-in-aws-api-gateway-3a9397af0e6d) - In-depth post about the differences between the Lambda-Proxy and Lambda integration for AWS API Gateway.
 - [Google Cloud Functions goes GA](https://serverless.com/blog/google-cloud-functions-generally-available-what-means-serverless/) - What Google Cloud Functions GA means for the serverless ecosystem.
+- [How your startup can benefit from serverless](https://vacationtracker.io/blog/startups-can-benefit-from-serverless/) - How Vacation Tracker benefitted being built with serverless technologies.

 ## Screencasts